Rzublin/first-react-project/README.md

 # first-react-project
-based on a lesson from udemy
+based on a lesson from udemy.

+Practice with nested components.